gdgcloudtorino/hoverboard/data/faq.md

 ### Content Formats

-During two conference days attendees will be able to attend sessions and hands-on workshops, chat with experts and attendees at coffee breaks and after party, and more.
+During two conference days attendees will be able to attend sessions and hands-on workshops, chat with experts at coffee breaks.

 ## Registration

 ### Drawing Dates

-The window to reserve a ticket will be opened until 2PM GMT+2 on October 26th 2019, or earlier if the tickets are sold out.
-To reserve a ticket [follow the link](https://www.meetup.com/it-IT/Google-Cloud-Developer-Community-Torino/events/270178239/).
+The window to reserve a ticket will be opened until 2PM GMT+2 on 2nd May 2020.
+To reserve a ticket [follow the link](https://www.eventbrite.it/e/biglietti-gdg-devparty-together-102721366372?aff=website).

 ### Registration Terms & Conditions